-Restorative justice programs enable the victim, the offender and affected members of the community to be directly involved in responding to crime or wrongdoing.
-Justice Center staff facilitate a variety of programs and processes that aim at holding offenders accountable for their actions, repairing the harm done to victims and the community, and restoring the offender to a productive role in the community.
+Justice Center staff facilitate a variety of programs and processes that aim at holding responsible parties accountable for their actions, repairing the harm done to affected parties and the community, and restoring the person who committed the crime to a productive role in the community.

-Referrals to the Justice Center’s restorative justice programs may be made by club and activity leaders, schools, law-enforcement agencies, the Vermont state police, VT state attorney’s, probation and parole, or county courts.
+Referrals to the Justice Center’s restorative justice programs may be made by Probation and Parole, the State's Attorney, Judges in court, local law enforcement agencies, schools, and more.

 Here is what one responsible party had to say after going through a Restorative Justice Panel: “The people [on the panels] saw me as a person, although I committed a crime, and not as a criminal.
 Everyone was very kind and understanding and gave me a good feeling that I’m not a bad person, I just made a bad decision.”